 You can choose how to receive your dividends and distributions.
-You can have them all automatically reinvested in fund shares (at NAV), all deposited directly to your bank account or all sent to you by check, have one type reinvested and the other sent to you by check or have them invested in a different fund.
+You may have them all automatically reinvested in fund shares (at NAV), all deposited directly to your bank account by wire transfer, have one type reinvested and the other sent to you by check or have them invested in a different fund.
 Tell us your preference on your application.
 If you don't indicate a preference, your dividends and distributions will all be reinvested.
 You will receive any unpaid dividends upon redeeming your entire account, unless you elect to receive unpaid dividends on the next monthly dividend payment date.